mouse-reeve/recipes/markdown/coffee_cake.md

 Sprinkle on the topping.

-Bake for 35 or 40 minutes, until a knife iserted in the center comes out clean.
+Bake for 35 or 40 minutes, until a knife inserted in the center comes out clean.

 > Source: http://www.theppk.com/2011/03/raspberry-jam-swirl-crumbcake/